Routed Bell tests with arbitrarily many local parties

-A standard technique for solving \eqref{eq:optimization} is the Navascués–Pironio–Acín (NPA) hierarchy, applicable when the objective function is a polynomial in the parties’ operators \cite{Navascus2007,Navascus2008}.
+A standard technique for solving Eq.~\eqref{eq:optimization} is the Navascués-Pironio-Acín (NPA) hierarchy, applicable when the objective function is a polynomial in the parties’ operators \cite{Navascus2007,Navascus2008}.
 In our setting, however, the objective is the conditional von Neumann entropy, which is a non-linear functional involving the operator-valued logarithm and is therefore not directly expressible as a polynomial in the operators.
-To address \eqref{eq:optimization}, we employ a technique recently developed by some of us \cite{ReliableEstimates_2025}.
-A relaxation using the NPA hierarchy of \eqref{eq:optimization} usually yields many non-commutative variables, so a careful analysis is beneficial to remain resource-efficient.
-For this reason, we employ the methods from \cite{ReliableEstimates_2025}, which are more resource-efficient than those previously available \footnote{Specifically, in their most efficient form we only need as many variables as the guessing probability for a bunch of separated NPA programs.}, as they just need half of the amount of non-commutative variables as \cite{Brown_2024}.
+To Eq.~\eqref{eq:optimization}, we employ a technique recently developed by some of us \cite{ReliableEstimates_2025}.
+A relaxation using the NPA hierarchy of Eq.~\eqref{eq:optimization} usually yields many non-commutative variables, so a careful analysis is beneficial to remain resource-efficient.
+For this reason, we employ the methods from \cite{ReliableEstimates_2025}, which are more resource-efficient than those previously available \footnote{Specifically, in their most efficient form we only need as many variables as the guessing probability for a bunch of separated NPA programs.}, as they just need half of the number of non-commutative variables as \cite{Brown_2024}.